IsaacNyamari/password-generator/README.md

 # password-generator
-this is a password generation template for generating unique passwords
+This is a password generation template for generating unique passwords.
+It`s made with Bootstrap, HTML, and custom CSS.